 What to Consider Before Buying Magnesium Supplements

 Now that you know our favorite magnesium supplements and why, how should you choose which is best for you?
-You’ll want to consider a few factors — here’s what to consider.
+You’ll want to consider a few factors — here’s what to ponder over as you progress through your supplement purchasing journey.

 What You’re Taking It For